PaloAltoNetworks/Azure-Transit-VNet/README.md

 ![alt_text](documentation/images/Hub-Topology.PNG "topology")

 # Spoke VNet
-The Spoke VNet can be deployed to host public facing workloads as well as non public facing workloads.
-More than one spoke can be deployed by launching the spoke template multiple times.
-Please note that all return traffic from inbound web access requests will return through the same path it was received.
-Only traffic originating from the Hub and Spoke networks will exit the hub VNet exclusively.
+Using the Spoke VNet template, you can deploy as many Spokes as needed to host internal only, or public facing workloads.
+Return traffic from inbound web access requests will traverse the same path it was received, and traffic originating from the Hub and Spoke networks will exit the hub VNet exclusively.

 This topology consists of
 - 1 Application Gateway listening on port 80.
 The App Gateway also functions as a public facing external load balancer